 This will vary from person to person.
-Usually people keep taking capecitabine until it is no longer helping to control the cancer or they are experiencing significant side effects.
+People with secondary breast cancer will usually keep taking capecitabine until it is no longer helping to control the cancer or they are experiencing significant side effects.

-Common side effects of capecitabine
+Common side effects

 - four or more episodes of diarrhoea in 24 hours

 - blood in your stools when you go to the toilet